nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     The latest version is available for download [here](http://download.eclipse.org/eclipse/downloads/).

 3. **Install e(fx)clipse plugin for Eclipse** <br>
-    Refer to this [guide](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious)for step-by-step instructions, start from         Step 2.
+    Refer to this [guide](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious) for step-by-step instructions, begin at         Step 2.

 4. **Install Buildship Gradle Integration plugin from the Eclipse Marketplace**